biopython/biopython.github.io/wiki/Building_a_release.md

 1. make sure I have the latest code

-`   drevil:~biopython> cvs update -P -d `
+`   drevil:~biopython> git pull origin master`

 2. bump version numbers:

 -   Biopython version - edit Bio/\_\_init\_\_.py
 -   Biopython Tutorial - update the date/version line in the Doc/Tutorial.tex file
--   Make sure to commit the modified files to CVS.
+-   Make sure to commit the modified files to github.

 3. make sure the README file is still up to date

-4. add any important info to NEWS or DEPRECATED - you can get a log of recent CVS changes like this (adjust the date accordingly):
+4. add any important info to NEWS or DEPRECATED - you can get a log of recent git changes like this (adjust the date accordingly):

-`   > cvs log -b -N -S -d'>2009-04-20'`
+`   git log --since="2009/08/30" --reverse --pretty="medium"`
+`   `

 5. make sure CONTRIB still current